 What is the Paleo diet plan?
 I have been hearing a lot about this diet and wanted to see if it is something that would fit my lifestyle.

-It seems the belief is that our bodies are not supposed to be able to properly digest and metabolize these unnatural foods.
+The belief is that our bodies are not supposed to digest and metabolize these unnatural foods properly.
 That if we get back to a more natural state, so will our bodies.

-There are a number of foods that are on the OK to eat list:
+Some foods are on the OK to eat list:

 - Protein like meat and seafood to compromise of 19% to 35% of the diet